Are you visiting Arkansas in Fall? You should absolutely drive the Talimena Scenic Drive for epic fall colors and beautiful vistas.

 An interpretative sign explains the history of the Rich Mountain community, their struggle for survival atop the mountain in winter and the legend of a teenage girl buried in the cemetery.

-Choctaw Nation / State-line Historic Marker
+Choctaw Nation / State-Line Historic Marker

 Choctaw Vista is on the state-line marker between Arkansas and Oklahoma and once marked the boundary between Aransas and Choctaw Nations.

 Winding Stair Mountain National Recreation Area

-Winding Stair Mountain National Recreation area has Winding Stair campground (closed in winter), a backpacker’s camp, several picnic tables, Emerald Vista and several trail systems.
+It has several amenities including the Winding Stair campground, a backpacker’s camp, several picnic tables, Emerald Vista and several trail systems.

 Horse Thief Springs Historical Site

 Historical site with interpretative signs explaining the origin of the name dating back to the time when Oklahoma was the ‘Wild West’ and outlaw gangs were common.

 Military Road Historic Site

 Military Road Historic Site is a park that preserves faint traces of the old military road that connected Fort Towson, Oklahoma to Fort Smith, Arkansas.
-The site contains a historic marker, interpretative signs, and picnic tables.

 Talihina is known as the ‘Village Between the Mountains’ and is the western end of the Talimena Scenic Byway.